BenMcLean/Baron-Von-Evil/README.md

 This game "renders" a 3D perspective for navigating a labyrinth using ASCII text.
 And it's very silly.

-Nevigate with the arrow keys and press ESC to quit.
+Navigate with the arrow keys and press ESC to quit.
 That's all!